huysentruitw/idento/README.md

 - -As a developer, I want to see a list of all tenants-
 - -As a developer, I want to be able to update a tenant-
 - -As a developer, I want to be able to delete a tenant-
-- As a developer, I want a validation error when creating/updating a tenant when the tenant name is already in use
+- -As a developer, I want a validation error when creating/updating a tenant when the tenant name is already in use-

 - -As a developer, I want to define the certificate model-
 - As a developer, I want to be able to upload a tenant specific certificate